Text from a presentation I gave to a group of project managers and engineers outlining my thoughts on information design.

 With inspiration from my daughter, I created a number of networked tangible instruments.
 The project iterated but never got past the rough prototype stage.

-A blogging platform for ITRI Creativity Lab’s research teams.
+A next generation social media platform for ITRI Creativity Lab’s research teams.

 Informational website for actress, model and host Jessey Meng.